chef/knife-windows/README.md

     set-item wsman:\localhost\shell\maxmemorypershellmb 1024
 ```

-Bootstrap commands can take longer than the WinRM default 60 seconds to
+Commands can take longer than the WinRM default 60 seconds to
-complete, optionally increase to 30 minutes if bootstrap terminates a command prematurely:
+complete, optionally increase to 30 minutes if terminates a command prematurely:

 ```powershell
     set-item wsman:\localhost\MaxTimeoutms 300000